Luis Scola: Phoenix Suns (2012–2013)

 On July 15, 2012, Scola was claimed off amnesty waivers by the Phoenix Suns.
 Reportedly, the Dallas Mavericks and the Cleveland Cavaliers were also interested in acquiring him during the amnesty process.
 On November 21, 2012, he was relegated to playing off the bench for the first time in his NBA career since the start of his rookie season.
 He regained his starting spot less than a month later, and on December 29, he scored a season-high 33 points against the Minnesota Timberwolves.
 While Scola did become a leader for the Suns, he finished the season with declining averages, as his 12.8 points per game were his lowest since the 2008–09 season.

 Indiana Pacers (2013–2015)

-On July 27, 2013, the Suns traded Scola to the Indiana Pacers in exchange for Gerald Green, Miles Plumlee, and a future second-round draft pick.
-In his two seasons for the Pacers, he played a back-up power forward role to David West as he started just 18 games over his two-year stint.
+On July 27, 2013, the Suns traded Scola to the Indiana Pacers in exchange for Gerald Green, Miles Plumlee, and a 2014 first-round draft pick (Bogdan Bogdanović).
+In his two seasons for the Pacers, he played a back-up power forward role to David West as he started just 18 games over his two-year stint, while helping the team reach the Eastern Conference Finals in 2014.